Thomas Coram: Legacy

 Hogarth, a personal friend of Coram's, was among the first governors of the Foundling Hospital.
 He painted a famous portrait of Coram (1740; reproduced in stipple by William Nutter [1754-1802] for R. Cribb in 1796) which can now be viewed at the Foundling Museum in London.

 Together with some of his fellow artists, Hogarth decorated the Governors' Court Room, which contains paintings by Francis Hayman, Thomas Gainsborough and Richard Wilson.
 He contributed paintings for the benefit of the Foundation, and the Foundling Hospital became the first art gallery in London open to the public.

 Handel allowed a concert performance of Messiah to benefit the foundation, and donated the manuscript of the Hallelujah Chorus to the hospital.
 He also composed an anthem specially for a performance at the Hospital, now called the Foundling Hospital Anthem.

 The Foundling Hospital charity continues today and is known as Coram.
 The original site is also home to a seven-acre children's park and play area, Coram's Fields, which refuses entry to adults unaccompanied by children.
 Coram's Fields is a registered charity and also provides children's and youth services for the local community, including a Youth Centre and free Sports Programme.

 In 2000, Jamila Gavin published a children's book called Coram Boy about the Foundling Hospital.
 The book was adapted into a play by Helen Edmundson, which had its world premiere at the Royal National Theatre in London in November 2005 and subsequently had a brief run on Broadway.

-His story and that of the Foundling Hospital lives on at the Foundling Museum in London.